jlas1/Klicky-Probe/Printers/Voron/Switchwire/README.md

 ## Firsts tests

-Before starting to test klicky, and from past mistakes, please remove your PEI sheet (the probe works on the magnetic sheet) and if possible, change your printer maximum speed, acceleration and Z current, on klipper with TMC steppers, you can do this:
+Before starting to test klicky, and from past mistakes, please use either the metal side of your PEI or your most damaged sheet and if possible, change your printer maximum speed, acceleration and Z current, on klipper with TMC steppers, you can do this:

 ```python
 SET_TMC_CURRENT STEPPER=stepper_z CURRENT=0.2